bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 ### Design Approach
 The approach to design a FHIR interface to the Client Registry was to keep the interactions as similar as possible to the current system.
 However where necessary additions and improvements would be considered.
+Namely:

-- The design team matched current Client Registry interactions 1 to 1 with equivalent FHIR interactions for all the flavours of:
+- The design team will match current Client Registry interactions 1 to 1 with equivalent FHIR interactions for all the flavours of:
 	- Find Candidates
 	- Get Demographics
 	- Revise Patient